DEIB-GECO/RGMQL/README.md

 ## for local "compiling"

-I don't put the jar file in repository cause are ~ 100MB after cloned or downloaded the git create a folder "inst" inside GMQL then create folder "java" inside it we should have this structure:
+I didn't put the jar file in repository cause are ~ 100MB after cloned or downloaded the git create a folder "inst" inside GMQL then create folder "java" inside it we should have this structure:

 GMQL
- |__ inst
+ |-->inst
-       |__ java
+      |-->java

-then copy the jar file inside "java" or create a symbolic link
+then copy the "uber-GMQL-R-1.0.jar" file inside "java". rename it to GMQL.jar or create a symbolic link GMQL.jar